grrrrrrrra/Tourist-Chatbot-for-Northern-Caucasus-Resort-Cities/README.md

+# BangzuKavkaz

-# Tourist Chatbot for Northern Caucasus Resort Cities
+## Tourist Chatbot for Northern Caucasus Resort Cities

 This project is a multilingual Telegram chatbot designed to help users explore popular attractions in resort cities of the Northern Caucasus.
 The bot supports Russian and Chinese languages, providing up-to-date information about various cities and landmarks in the region.
 Administrators have access to special commands for managing users and viewing popular search queries.